Nottingham: History

 On the return of Richard the Lionheart from the Crusades in 1194, the castle was occupied by supporters of Prince John, including the Sheriff of Nottingham.
-It was besieged by Richard and, after a sharp conflict, was captured.
-In the legends of Robin Hood, Nottingham Castle is the scene of the final showdown between the sheriff and the hero outlaw.
+It was besieged by Richard and after a sharp conflict was captured.

-During the Black Death of 1349, it is believed that approximately 60% of Nottingham's population died, but that migration from other parts of England helped begin the process of population recovery.
+It is believed that during the Black Death of 1349 approximately 60% of Nottingham's population died but that migration from other parts of England helped begin the process of population recovery.

-By the 15th century, Nottingham had established itself as the centre of a thriving export trade in religious sculpture made from Nottingham alabaster.
-During the late medieval period Nottingham alabasters were exported as far afield as Iceland, and may be one reason why a small number of Icelandic immigrants lived in Nottingham during the 15th century.
-The town became a county corporate in 1449 giving it effective self-government, in the words of the charter, "for eternity".
+By the 15th century Nottingham had established itself as the centre of a thriving export trade in religious sculpture made from Nottingham alabaster.
+During the late medieval period Nottingham alabasters were exported as far afield as Iceland and may be one reason why a small number of Icelandic immigrants lived in Nottingham during the 15th century.
+The town became a county corporate in 1449, giving it effective self-government, in the words of the charter, "for eternity".
 The Castle and Shire Hall were expressly excluded and remained as detached parishes of Nottinghamshire.

 One of those highly impressed by Nottingham in the late 18th century was the German traveller C. P. Moritz, who wrote in 1782, "Of all the towns I have seen outside London, Nottingham is the loveliest and neatest.
 Everything had a modern look, and a large space in the centre was hardly less handsome than a London square.
 A charming footpath leads over the fields to the highway, where a bridge spans the Trent. … Nottingham … with its high houses, red roofs and church steeples, looks excellent from a distance."

-During the Industrial Revolution, much of Nottingham's prosperity was founded on the textile industry; in particular, the city became an internationally important centre of lace manufacture.
+During the Industrial Revolution much of Nottingham's prosperity was founded on the textile industry; in particular the city became an internationally important centre of lace manufacture.
 In 1831 citizens rioted in protest against the Duke of Newcastle's opposition to the Reform Act 1832, setting fire to his residence on the site of Nottingham Castle.